Trauma Therapy in Augusta, GA

 As a counselor, I have been trained on how to hold space for you as you process through your trauma.
 I am also a Reiki Master (energy healer), which means I am able to protect and clear my own energy field without absorbing the energy or trauma of others.

 Absolutely.
-Even if you had a good childhood overall, you’re still allowed to have feelings about the not good or painful parts.
+Regardless of whether you grew up in Hammondβs Ferry of North Augusta or the Summerville Area near Augusta University, youβre allowed to have hurt feelings based on your experiences even if your childhood was good overall.
 Therapy can help you hold space for two truths at once.
-Your parents were probably doing the best they could AND they still could have hurt you, even if it was unintentionally.
+Your parents were probably doing the best they could AND they still could have hurt you, even if it was unintentional.